 If you only learn one of these French phrases well, let it be this polite greeting.

-Bonjour means “hello” or more literally good (bon) day (jour).
+Bonjour means “hello” in French or more literally good (bon) day (jour).

 It’s more than just a polite phrase; greeting a shop owner or employee with “bonjour monsieur/madame” – “hello sir/ma’am”, is not only a cultural norm, but it changes the tone of your visit drastically.